Quantum Dynamics of Interacting Electrons

 Molecular transport picture

-Much of the group's recent work [e.g. 1-7] addresses the important area of the time-dependence of systems of interacting electrons, including the major challenge of the accurate description of electronic quantum transport – time-dependent electrical currents carried by electrons in response to an applied voltage – through nanostructures and nanodevices.
-We use both non-equilibrium Green's-function theory and time-dependent density-functional theory (TDDFT), including studies of the exact functionals of TDDFT and accurate simulation of model prototype systems.
-Related work is aimed at describing the quantum-mechanical time-dependence of complex mesoscopic systems.
+Much of the group's recent and ongoing research [e.g. 1-9] addresses the important area of the time-dependence of systems of interacting electrons, including the major challenge of the accurate description of electronic quantum transport – time-dependent electrical currents carried by electrons in response to an applied voltage – through nanostructures and nanodevices.
+We use both non-equilibrium Green's-function theory and time-dependent density-functional theory (TDDFT), including studies of the exact functionals of TDDFT and accurate simulation of model prototype systems, always based on fundamental many-electron quantum mechanics.
+This is allowing us to address the challenge of simulating the flow of electrical currents through tiny nanodevices, which offer the prospect of future ultra-high-density computer-chip technologies.

 1. "Stroboscopic wavepacket description of non-equilibrium many-electron problems", P. Bokes, F. Corsetti and R. W. Godby, Physical Review Letters 101 046402 (2008) (4 pages).
 Abstract